5G-ERA/middleware/docs/User/Onboarding/Edge Onboarding.md

-#  Onboarding a new Edge to the middleware system:
+#  Onboarding a new Edge to the Middleware system:

 For the middleware to plan optimal network application placement, it is important to import the network topology into the system.
 In this section, we will learn how to create a new Edge entity in the Redis backend of the Middleware.